sdingcn/closure/README.md

              | @ <variable> <expr>  // accesses a closure's environment variable
 ```

-## semantics, design, and implementation
+## semantics and implementation

 + AST-traversal based interpreter; no bytecode.
-+ Three object types: Void (0), Int (1), Closure (2).
++ Three object types: Void, Int, Closure.
 Structs can be simulated by closures.
-+ Variables are essentially references to objects,
++ Variables are references to objects,
   but they are indistinguishable from values because objects are immutable.
   Variables cannot be re-bound.
 + `letrec` and `( <callee> <expr>* )` evaluate from left to right
   and use pass-by-reference for variables.
-+ Memory is managed by threshold-based tracing garbage collection with memory compaction.
++ Threshold-based tracing garbage collection with memory compaction.
-+ Runtime optimizations: tail-call optimization,
++ Tail-call optimization,
   closure size optimization (omitting unused environment variables),
-  literal object pre-allocation.
+  literal (Int) object pre-allocation.
-  Note: tail-call optimization can make stack traces in error messages hard to understand;
+  Note: for debugging, use `letrec` to rewrite tail calls to get clear
-  to aid debugging, use additional `letrec` to rewrite tail calls.
+  stack traces in error messages.
 + The entire runtime state (including stack, heap, etc.)
   is copyable and movable, and can be executed step-by-step.
-  So it's easy to realize program suspension/resumption and to support
+  So it's easy to suspend/resume executions and to support
   first-class continuations.

 ## dependencies

 The debug mode uses Clang-specific flags;
 so we use Make instead of CMake.
 This project was tested on Linux and macOS,
 but the C++ source file should compile on Windows
-if you adjust the build tools accordingly.
+if you adjust the build tools.

 + `clang++` with C++20 support
 + `make`